Professor Stefan Decker

 My Mission

 Science Foundation Ireland produced a great introduction to DERI and our goals and ambitions.
-DERI and the SFI Research Program is now in the past and has transitioned into the Insight Centre for Data Analytics, and I have transitioned to Fraunhofer FIT and RWTH Aachen, but my research vision remains valid.
+DERI and the SFI Research Program is now in the past and has transitioned into the Insight Centre for Data Analytics, and I have transitioned to Fraunhofer FIT and RWTH Aachen, but my research vision remains valid - augmented with infrastructures like data spaces and technologies like generativ AI.

 Historic Resources